sarahliz24/SMARA-Cancer-Support/README.md

 ## Accessibility testing

-*Accessibility testing was performed regularly throughout development using WAVE Web Accessibility Evaluation Tools, using this link: [WAVE Testing](https://wave.webaim.org/)
+Accessibility testing was performed regularly throughout development utilising 'WAVE Web Accessibility Evaluation Tools', using this link: [WAVE Testing](https://wave.webaim.org/)

-    *This testing provided assistance on ensuring relevant issues were identified and resolved during development:
+This testing provided assistance on ensuring relevant issues were identified and resolved during development:
-        *It was found that the hands on the hero image were overlapping the hero text in some formats, causing a small area of low contrast for the hero text.
-To resolve this the positioning of the text was amended, along with a re-positioning of the hero image, and amending the overall image brightness
+* It was found that the hands on the hero image were overlapping the hero text in some formats, causing a small area of low contrast for the hero text.
+To resolve this the positioning of the text was amended, along with a re-positioning of the hero image, and amending the overall image brightness.
-        *It highlighted the need for a fieldset and legend to be added to the radio button section to increase accessibility for users
+* It highlighted the need for a fieldset and legend to be added to the radio button section to increase accessibility for users.

  <details><summary>Home Page</summary>
     <img src="documentation/home-wavetest.png">